ManthanoAI/guidelines/1_Git/1_Bash-Commands/readme.md

   `git config --global user.password "Token"`

 ## Env-Variables
-- Never safe your credentials to a git, however if your system is hacked also env variables will be accessible
+- :warning: Never safe your credentials to a git, however if your system is hacked also env variables will be accessible

 - Save your access token into a global variable
    - `cd`